liujch1998/liujch1998.github.io/index.md

 <img src='/assets/Profile.png' width=250 style="float: right;">

 I am a `(Now() - 04/2021).ceil().ordinal()` year PhD student studying natural language processing (NLP) at University of Washington.
-My research focus is commonsense reasoning, mathematical reasoning, and text generation.
 I am fortunate to be advised by Prof. Yejin Choi and Prof. Hanna Hajishirzi.
-I am also a visiting researcher at Meta AI.
+I am also a part-time researcher at the Allen Institute for AI.

+My current research topics are inspecting massive text corpora, training data attribution, LM pretraining, and scaling laws.
+During my PhD, I have worked on commonsense knowledge generation and verification, automated theorem proving, RLHF, and text decoding.

 Previously, I received B.S. in Computer Science from University of Illinois at Urbana-Champaign, where I worked with Prof. Julia Hockenmaier.
 I used to work in Facebook's Natural Language Generation (NLG) team.